Are humans consuming oxygen faster than it can be replaced?

 Is climate change twice as bad as we think it is?

 As you probably know, there is a lot of evidence that climate change is being driven by greenhouse gas emissions, which warm the atmosphere and cause volatile weather.
 But what you may not know is that as we put carbon dioxide into the atmosphere, we are also taking out molecular oxygen (O2), the kind we breathe.
 You could think of oxygen as a global cooling gas.
 So, the change in our atmosphere is double — we are both subtracting one gas and adding another.
-So, I think it is reasonable to assume that the weather, climate change, will be at least twice as bad as predicted by greenhouse gas emissions alone.
+So, I think it is reasonable to assume that the weather, and climate change, will be at least twice as bad as predicted by greenhouse gas emissions alone.
 And, it does seem like everyone agrees the weather is worse than predicted.

 To me, this is prima facie evidence.
 And like all my ideas, I hope to inspire more research into this area.